jyoeymama/C-Stugg/README.md

 all.c is a program that has a bunch of examples including memory addresses, pointers, for loops and more (yes its broken and the code sucks but I will fix it later)

+autoupdate.c is a simple program to help update everything through the terminal (it sucks lol I will make it later in bash)

 EXE FILES FOR ALL OF THESE PROGRAMS:
 (I will continue to make exe files for you guys even though im on linux!)